byuphamerator/phamerator-dev/README.md

 the database using the NCBI CDD database.
 For this to work, you will need to get a copy of the CDD database from NCBI (http://www.ncbi.nlm.nih.gov/Structure/cdd/cdd.shtml).
 To run a search, use the cddSearch.py script, located in the phamerator/plugins directory.
-Run the script like so:

-> ./phamerator/plugins/cddSearch.py $path-to-blast$ $path-to-cdd$
-$path-to-fasta$

-where $path-to-blast$ is the path to your RPS Blast binary, $path-to-cdd$ is the path to your CDD database working copy, and $path-to-fasta$ is the path to your FastA query file.
-Note that currently this script will only run queries on a database local to your machine.
- After running the script you will be prompted for database connection informati on and then the script will run.
+For usage, please run the script with no options.

 Phamerator GUI
 ----------------------------------